Playlist: O'Dark 30 episode 102 (2-50)

 State of the Re:Union

 Host: Al Letson

 DESCRIPTION: Wyoming is the least populated state in the US.
 In this sparse landscape, where tradition and self-reliance are prized, what are the things that bring together distant neighbors?
 In their struggle to confront change—an oil boom in the suburbs of Cheyenne, a minister with unconventional ideas, the emerging gay community in Laramie—Wyomingites find the bonds between them tested.
 This episode brings listeners to the small towns and remote ranches of Wyoming, meeting people and communities as they adapt to the New Old West.

-Incue: From PRX and NPR
+Incue: From PRX and WJCT

 Outcue: But first, this news

 Incue: From WJCT in Jacksonville, Florida

 Outcue: next on State of the Re:Union (Music tail - Cora singing "....if it could talk to me")

 At Laramie’s annual Jubilee Days, cowboys, cowgirls and ranch hands come from all over the county and beyond to compete in a ranch rodeo.
 They turn everyday ranching chores—separating a calf from the herd, roping it, tying it—into a race against the clock.
 We meet a 5th generation Wyoming cowboy and hear his take on what it takes to make it in ranch life.
 Then we follow an all-female rodeo team through the competition, and find out that the rodeo is a rare but treasured opportunity for cowboys to get off the ranch, come into town, and socialize.